 This is a fun twist on the classic orange juice and mimosa brunch staple!

 - Strawberry Coulis: This is the strawberry puree that you’ll be using for the mimosas.
 If you don’t have any coulis, just puree some or muddle some strawberries and you’re good to go!
 I had some left over coulis from this recipe and decided to try it in my mimosas and it was perfect!
+You can also use strawberry syrup from this recipe.
 If you don’t have coulis or don’t want to make it, check out the section on substitutions.

 - Orange Juice: fresh squeezed or pre-made is fine!